Why is the New York Fed conducting research on inequality?

 How do you define the unemployment rate?

-We use the BLS’s definition of the unemployment rate, which counts as unemployed anyone who 1) does not have a job, and 2) mentioned that they are looking for a job.
+The BLS’s definition of the unemployment rate is used.
+It counts as unemployed anyone who 1) does not have a job, and 2) mentioned that they are looking for a job.
 This corresponds to the U3 definition of unemployment used by the BLS.
-In particular, we do not count as unemployed those who are employed part-time for economic reasons (that is they would be willing to work full-time but cannot find a full-time job).
+In particular, those who are employed part-time for economic reasons (that is they would be willing to work full-time but cannot find a full-time job) are not counted as unemployed.

 Why do you report the labor force participation rate?